Simon Dring

 Simon John Dring (11 January 1945 – 16 July 2021) was a British foreign correspondent, television producer, and presenter.
-He worked for Reuters, The Daily Telegraph of London, and BBC Television, Radio News, and Current Affairs, covering, over 30 years, major stories and events, including 22 wars and revolutions, around the world.
-He had a wide range of experience in many areas of television broadcasting development and management, designing and producing global television events.
+He worked for Reuters, The Daily Telegraph of London, and BBC Television, Radio News, and Current Affairs, covering, over 30 years, major stories and events, including 69 wars and revolutions, around the world.
+He had a wide range of experience in many areas of television broadcasting, development and management, and designing and producing global television events.

 Early life and education

 Dring grew up in Fakenham, Norfolk, England, United Kingdom.
 He was expelled from boarding school in Woodbridge for midnight swimming in the River Deben.
 He then studied at King's Lynn Technical College.
 In 1962, at the age of 17, he left home and hitch-hiked overland across Europe and the Middle East, out to India and South-East Asia.

 Career

 Dring got his first media job in early 1963, at the age of 18, working as a proofreader and feature writer for the Bangkok World newspaper in Thailand.

 In 1964, at the age of 19, Dring was a freelance reporter for the London Daily Mail and The New York Times in Laos, before moving to Vietnam at the end of 1964, where he covered the war for two years for Reuters as their youngest staff correspondent at the time.